segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 - [Custom Video Metadata](#custom-video-metadata)
 - [Troubleshooting and Logging Heartbeat](#troubleshooting-and-logging-heartbeat)

 Adobe Heartbeat is an Adobe Analytics add-on that allows you to collect video analytics data from [mobile applications, and Javascript or website sources](https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/).
+At this time, Adobe Heartbeat is only available client side.

 Before you start, complete these required steps.